deaks/cyberpatriot/README-ubuntu_14.04_cpix.md

 Click Unity then type/select `Software & Updates` from the list of available system utility icons.

-Verify that typical repos are checked, typically it is OK to pull in.
+## II.A Verify that typical repos are checked, typically it is OK to pull in.

-## Ubuntu Software
+`Ubuntu Software`
 ```
 main
 universe